LeadDyno/leaddyno-website/guide/customizing-your-affiliate-homepage.md

 ## Customizing Your Affiliate Home Page

+Your **Affiliate Home Page** is the home page for your LeadDyno-powered affiliate program.
+You can find a link to it on your account page [here](https://app.leaddyno.com/settings/account) and it will look something like `http://youraccountname.leaddyno.com`
+.

 You can customize the entire look, feel, and content of your **Affiliate Home Page** on the [Configure Affiliate Website](https://app.leaddyno.com/content/website_customization) page within LeadDyno.